-Measuring living standards is very important for economic policy.
-However, in practise there are several difficulties in measuring living standards and therefore there are several different measures we could use.
+Measuring living standards is important for economic policy.
+However, in practice, there are several difficulties in measuring living standards and therefore there are several different measures we could use.

 GDP – Purchasing Power Parity PPP

 Another important factor in measuring living standards is GDP measured at Purchasing power parity.
 This means that the statistics take into account the actual cost of living.
 For example, some countries may have lower GDP, but the cost of living is much cheaper.
 PPP adjusts for these different costs of living.

 Real GDP per Capita / Hours Worked

 A more accurate guide to living standards is to take into account the number of hours worked.
 If you gain high GPD per capita but have to work a 12 hour day, then this is less desirable than same income for 6 hours work per today. (measuring living standards / hours worked.)

 Most measures of living standards focus on income.
 However, income is only a rough guide to the goods and services you can actually buy.
 Some people may have very high living costs (e.g. rent / council tax / transport costs).
 Therefore, the quantity of goods and services you can actually buy will give a better guide to living standards than just income.
 Another issue is that some people may receive benefits in kind.
 E.g. those on means tested benefits often receive prescriptions and dentist visits for free.
 Therefore, their living standards are better than their actual income may suggest.

 When comparing UK vs US, one feature of the US is that people have to devote a high % of income to health care insurance.

 An important factor in measuring living standards for the economy is the number of people living below the poverty line.

 The level of expenditure necessary to buy a minimum level of nutrition and other basic necessities.
 The World Bank says that the poverty line can vary somewhat from country to country, reflecting different costs of living for taking part in the everyday life of society.